 What is Plantar Fasciitis?

-Plantar fasciitis gets its name from the plantar fascia; the band of connective tissue which stretches from the heel to the ball of your foot.
-Over time, too much stress on that connective tissue will cause over tightening, tearing, and inflammation.
+Plantar fasciitis gets its name from the plantar fascia; the band of connective tissue that stretches from the heel to the ball of your foot.
+Over time, too much stress on that connective tissue will cause over-tightening, tearing, and inflammation.

 When the connective tissue becomes inflamed, plantar fasciitis sets in.
 A painful cycle then sets in when your foot, which naturally tightens at night, immediately gains new tears each day with your first steps in the morning.